igamus/ChairDevotee/README.md

-# ShareVIP
+# ChairDevotee

 ## Browse our site on Render!
 [Click here!](https://igamus-airbnb.onrender.com)

-## What is ShareVIP?
+## What is ChairDevotee?

+ChairDevotee is a website dedicated to finding and documenting chairs in the wild, letting users review and rent out places to sit!

+## No really, why did you do this?

-ShareVIP is a clone of AirBnB that replicates all of your favorite functionality and styling*, except it was built by _me_--immediately making my mom prefer it more!
+ChairDevotee is a clone of AirBnB that replicates all of your favorite functionality and styling*, except it was built by _me_--immediately making my mom prefer it more!

 > "What's airBnB?
 What am I looking at, Isaac?" -- Momma Gamus

-ShareVIP is a solo project built using the following:
+ChairDevotee is a solo project built using the following:
 * React
 * Redux
 * Sequelize

 *some of your favorite functionality and styling -- it's actually slightly more intense to implement than I thought it would be

-## What can I do on ShareVIP?
+## What can I do on ChairDevotee?
 [
     Usage descriptions of features
 - image of your site indicating additional functionality ]

-On ShareVIP, you can peruse a variety of listings (spots) and see what people think of them, by perusing average ratings and user-posted reviews.
-You can think of the functionality showcased on ShareVIP in terms of technical features.
+On ChairDevotee, you can peruse a variety of listings (spots) and see what people think of them, by perusing average ratings and user-posted reviews.
+You can think of the functionality showcased on ChairDevotee in terms of technical features.

 1. User accounts
 2. Spots (full CRUD feature)